 Surgical technologists are integral members of a surgical team who work closely with surgeons, anesthesiologists, registered nurses and other surgical personnel.
-Surgical technologists set up the operating room, prepare surgical instruments and assisting in their use and prepare patients for surgery.
+Surgical technologists set up the operating room, prepare instruments, assisting in their use and prepare prepare patients for surgery.

 Surgical Technology program courses teach students how to deliver patient care and perform tasks that ensure a safe surgical environment that help contribute and support an operating team's efficiency.
 Coursework includes both classroom and clinical instruction to expose students to a variety of surgical settings.

-You must follow the specific registration requirements before being granted permission to register for the Surgical Technology program and follow the registration checklist located in the Surgical Technology Registration Packet.
+Prospective students must follow specific registration criteria before being admitted into the program and follow the registration checklist located in the Surgical Technology Registration Packet: